AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module2/ex2.md

 ![Data Ingestion](./images/save.png)

-## Exercise 1.2 - What does this customer do?
+## Exercise 1.2 - What does this customer do

 Capturing the answer to "What does this customer do" for your company is done through f.i. a Product View on a Product Page.